sieuwerts/zmk-config-corne/README.md

 base layer keep their original place on the right hand, while the rest reside next to the numpad cluster on the left hand.

+#### Mouse emulation layer

+This momentary layer is used when the otherwise `tab` button (middle left half thumb button) is held down.
+It activates mouse emulation enabling me to move the mouse, scroll and use all 5 default mouse buttons being:

+- Left click
+- Right click
+- Middle mouse click
+- Back
+- Forward

+Mouse movement is located on the right half on the home row, mirrored on the left half, we have the scroll (same four directions).
+Left, right and middle mouse buttons are on the right thumb cluster while back and forward are located next to the movement keys.

 #### Gaming layer

 This is the last layer, and the only one which is meant to be toggled on/off.